Slowly evolving horizons in Einstein gravity and beyond: The laws of black hole mechanics for SENS

 \section{The laws of black hole mechanics for SENS}

 One of the motivations behind the slowness conditions is that it allows to establish an approximate version of the first law of black hole mechanics to hold.
-For a FOTH similar conditions hold as depicted in \Cref{sec:nsetup} \cite{Booth:2003ji}.
-When the slowness conditions are met one can write an approximate version of first law for SENS as \cite{Booth:2012xm}
+When the slowness conditions are met one can write an approximate version of first law for SENS as \cite{booth2013}

 where $q$ is the determinant of the metric $q_{AB}$.
 The interpretation of this expression has to be elaborated a little bit.
 It is apparent that the relation reminds us the Clausius statement of first law $T\delta S\approx\delta E$.
 The left hand side of the expression can easily be identified as a product of the surface gravity with rate of change of area of a slice of the SENS.
 The right hand side is the flux through the slice.
 The energy or flux terms are due to external matter as well as gravitational shear.
 The term $\mathcal{R}_{ab}l^al^b$ can be replaced by $G_{ab}l^al^b$ and eventually by $T_{ab}l^al^b$ via Einstein equation for general relativity.
 For the SENS, the surface gravity $\kappa_{(l)}$ coincides with that of FOTH to the leading order.
 Further it can be expressed as a slow variation from $\kappa_0$ that denotes the surface gravity for the equilibrium state (isolated horizon).
 Then the SENS satisfy an integrated first law of the form